thosgood/this-weeks-finds/markdown/1-50/week44.md

 Some references are:

-1) "The Geometry of Four-Manifolds," by Simon K. Donaldson and P. B.
-Kronheimer, Oxford University Press, Oxford, 1990.
+1) _The Geometry of Four-Manifolds_, by Simon K. Donaldson and P. B. Kronheimer, Oxford University Press, Oxford, 1990.

-Polynomial invariants for smooth four-manifolds, by S. K. Donaldson, Topology 29 (1990), 257-315.
+    "Polynomial invariants for smooth four-manifolds", by S. K. Donaldson, _Topology_ **29** (1990), 257--315.

-"Instantons and Four-Manifolds," by Daniel S. Freed and Karen K.
-Uhlenbeck, Springer-Verlag, New York (1984).
+    _Instantons and Four-Manifolds_, by Daniel S. Freed and Karen K. Uhlenbeck, Springer-Verlag, New York (1984).

-"Differential Topology and Quantum Field Theory," by Charles Nash, Academic Press, London, 1991.
+    _Differential Topology and Quantum Field Theory_, by Charles Nash, Academic Press, London, 1991.

 This is an extremely incomplete list, but it should be enough to get started.
 Or, while you wait for the new, simplified treatments to come out, you could make some microwave popcorn and watch the following
 video:

-2) Geometry of four dimensional manifolds, by Simon K. Donaldson, videocassette (ca. 60 min.), color, 1/2 in, American Mathematical Society, Providence RI, 1988.
+2) "Geometry of four dimensional manifolds", by Simon K. Donaldson, videocassette (ca. 60 min.), color, $1/2$ in, American Mathematical Society, Providence RI, 1988.

 Now, what follows is my interpretation of David Dror Ben-Zvi's comments on a lecture by Clifford Taubes entitled "Witten's Magical Equation",